Ankit9179/lnext/README.md

 4. package.json - it takes all information about your project likes dependencies and scripts

+# video no. 6

+COMPONENETS TYPE , SERVER AND CLIENT COMPONENTS

+you can read on next js doc

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started